newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/transportation-inspection.md

 ---
+summaryDescriptionMd: To operate a commercial bus, you must have an inspection conducted by the New Jersey Motor Vehicle Commission Bus Inspection Unit.
+Once your application is reviewed, you will be contacted by an inspector to schedule an inspection date.
 urlSlug: transportation-inspection
 filename: transportation-inspection
+displayname: transportation-inspection
 name: Request Your Vehicle Inspection
 id: transportation-inspection
 callToActionLink: https://www.nj.gov/mvc/pdf/inspections/Commercial_Bus_Application.pdf
+issuingAgency: New Jersey Motor Vehicle Commission Bus Inspection Unit
 callToActionText: Request My Vehicle Inspection
-issuingAgency: New Jersey Motor Vehicle Commission Bus Inspection Unit
 ---

-To operate a commercial bus, you must have an inspection conducted by the New Jersey Motor Vehicle Commission Bus Inspection Unit.
-Once your application is reviewed, you will be contacted by an inspector to schedule an inspection date.

----

-### Application Requirements
+## Application Requirements

 - Business name
 - Business address